Random Products of Standard Maps: Applications and examples

-Likewise, one can obtain similar results considering the higher dimensional maps $p_{r,\tau},q_r$ instead of the standard family, establishing the existence of three non-zero Lyapunov exponents (the base plus two in the center).
+Likewise, one can obtain similar results considering the product of $e$ coupled standard maps instead of just one, establishing that the sum of the multiplicity of positive center exponents is at least $e$.
 Since $E_k$ is conjugate to the one-sided shift in $k$ symbols, Theorem \ref{teoshift} provides a geometrical proof of the existence of non-zero Lyapunov exponents for cocycles over the shift.

 The type of system described above is similar to the ones considered by M. Viana in \cite{Multinonhyp}, although those were non-conservative.
 It is possible that some of the techniques presented here can be adapted to non-conservative case as well, but the author has not pursued that enterprise in this paper.